syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 ## Adding markers and navigation line

-Markers can be added to the layers of Bing maps by setting the corresponding location's coordinates of latitude and longitude using `MapsMarker` property.
-You can add navigation lines on top of an Bing maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the `MapsNavigationLine` property.
+Markers can be added to the layers of Bing maps by setting the corresponding location's coordinates of latitude and longitude using [MapsMarker](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsMarker-1.html) class.
+Navigation lines can be added on top of an Bing maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [MapsNavigationLine](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsNavigationLine.html) class.

 ```cshtml
 @using Syncfusion.Blazor.Maps